szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ### Prototyping, build and measurements

-T-match input version; the final tuned stub lengths are exactly as simulated:
+T-match input version; the final tuned stub lengths are almost exactly as simulated:

 ![lnapcb](lnapcb.jpg)
 ![lnacloseup](lnacloseup.jpg)

+The actual PCB features a resistive PI-attenuator on the output, which is unpopulated (bypassed) in this case.
+The RF traces are narrower than a standard 50Ω trace, however - being in series with the several tens of nH inductors - their inductance gets absorbed into the input- and output matching networks:

 ![kicadpcb](kicadpcb.png)
 ![oshpcb](oshpcb.jpg)